 At some point during our time in Cape Town (weather dependent and may move elsewhere in our program), we will take a gondola trip to the top of Table Mountain, a sandstone plateau rising up above the city.
-The top is approximately 3km wide and at its highest point, Maclear's Beacon, rises to $1085 \, \text{m}/3,580$ ft.
+The top is approximately 3km wide and at its highest point, Maclear's Beacon, rises to 1085m/3,580 ft.
 Over the centuries it has become one of South Africa's most famous landmarks.
 The steep cliffs and rocky outcrops of the mountain play home to a number of animals and approximately 1,470 species of plants -- more than the entire British Isles!

-Day 18 Cape Town: Robben Island & City Tour
+Day 11 Cape Town: Robben Island & City Tour

-This morning we travel by boat to Robben Island for a guided tour of this historic site, formerly an infamous prison and today a museum.
+Canada/USA 1-800-665-3998 Email sales@adventures-abroad.com This morning we travel by boat to Robben Island for a guided tour of this historic site, formerly an infamous prison and today a museum.
 Our entire excursion will last about 3.5 hours and include a visit to the maximum security section where Apartheid era freedom fighters, including Nelson Mandela, were incarcerated.
 Robben Island provides a poignant reminder of how far South Africa has come since the dark days of apartheid and is a must-see for anyone heading to the Cape.